AHMED-5G/portfolio/README.md

 - Create 1 main bottom Tab like Home, Notification, Profile, Cart, and Posts , ...

-- Create details screen with some features like :Animations, Image slide ,Payment simulation , and Chat
+- Create details screen with some features like :Animations, Image slide ,Payment simulation, Chat.

 ## V 0.2